droglenc/NCMTH107/resources/Syllabus-Current.md

 <img class="img-right" src="../img/alert.jpg">

-As you adjust to the rigors of college life, you may struggle a bit in your classes and benefit from working with a professional on your organization, motivation, and stress level.
+As you adjust to the rigors of college life, you may struggle a bit in your courses and benefit from working with a professional on your organization, motivation, and stress level.
 If I observe early in the semester that you are struggling with this course then I may file an "Academic Alert" about you.
-If this happens, you will receive an e-mail from me that explains steps that you can take to improve your performance in the class.
-Our Academic Success Coordinator, Gina Kirsten, will receive the alert and will likely also reach out to you to set up a time to further discuss ways to improve in the class. **Academic Alerts are not punitive**, they are simply an attempt to help you get back on track in this class as soon as possible.
+If this happens, you will receive an e-mail from me that explains steps that you can take to improve your performance in the course.
+Our Academic Success Coordinator, Gina Kirsten, will receive the alert and will likely also reach out to you to set up a time to further discuss ways to improve in the course. **Academic Alerts are not punitive**, they are simply an attempt to help you get back on track in this course as soon as possible.

 ----